Leafy Greenwich on Connecticut’s Gold Coast dominates lists of the most liveable places in America.

 1. Bruce Museum

-This fantastic museum is posted on a hill enclosed in parkland, in a mansion that was bequeathed to the city by the textile magnate Robert M.
+This fantastic museum is posted on a hill enclosed in parkland, in a mansion that was bequeathed to the city by the textile magnate Robert M. Bruce (1822-1908).
+He donated the property on the condition that it be turned into a museum when he passed away.

-The Bruce Museum mixes natural history and art, with wonderfully curated exhibitions charting local and global environmental history, mineralogy, Native American agriculture in Connecticut, intertidal wildlife (with a live marine tank) and a primeval forest environment in a woodland diorama.
+The Bruce Museum mixes natural history and art, with wonderfully curated exhibitions.
+These cover topics like local and global environmental history, mineralogy, and Native American agriculture in Connecticut.

-The sculpture collection is formidable, with pieces by Auguste Rodin, Frederick MacMonnies and Hiram Powers.
+Finally, the sculpture collection is formidable, with pieces by Auguste Rodin, Frederick MacMonnies and Hiram Powers.

 2. Greenwich Avenue Historic District

-The north-south backbone of downtown Greenwich is on the National Register of Historic Places and furnished with Italianate, Georgian Revival and Commercial-style buildings, raised over the course of a few decades from the late-19th century to immediately after World War I.
+The north-south backbone of downtown Greenwich is on the National Register of Historic Places.
+The cityscape is furnished with Italianate, Georgian Revival and Commercial-style buildings.

-As a pedestrian you can take a leisured wander, admiring the refined architecture and solemn monuments like the town hall (1905) and the Richardsonian Romanesque-style Havemeyer Building, at No. 290 and dating back to 1892.
-Greenwich Avenue stands out as a shopping destination too, for its upscale boutiques, galleries, design stores and chic bakeries, interspersed with familiar names like Apple and Sephora.
+As a pedestrian you can take a leisurely wander, admiring the refined architecture and solemn monuments like the town hall (1905) and the Richardsonian Romanesque-style Havemeyer Building, at No. 290 and dating back to 1892.

-3. Audubon Center
+3. Greenwich Audubon Center

 When it opened in 1943 this was the National Audubon Society’s first environmental education society in the United States.